Indonesia Energy To Present At H.C. Wainwright 26Th Annual Global Investment Conference

-(MENAFN- GlobeNewsWire - Nasdaq) President Frank Ingriselli Will Present Update on Development and drilling Plans
+(MENAFN- GlobeNewsWire - Nasdaq) President Frank Ingriselli will present on September 10 th with Live Weblink and will provide update on development and drilling plans

 JAKARTA, INDONESIA AND DANVILLE, CA, Sept.
-03, 2024 (GLOBE NEWSWIRE) -- Indonesia energy Corporation (NYSE American: INDO) ("IEC"), an oil and gas exploration and production company focused on Indonesia, today announced its President, Frank Ingriselli, will be presenting at the H.C.
-Wainwright 26th Annual Global investment conference on Tuesday, September 10 at 3:30PM EST. The in-person venue for the event is the Lotte New York Palace Hotel in New York City.
+09, 2024 (GLOBE NEWSWIRE) -- Indonesia energy Corporation (NYSE American: INDO) ("IEC"), an oil and gas exploration and production company focused on Indonesia, today announced its President, Frank Ingriselli, will be presenting with a live weblink at the H.C.
+Wainwright 26th Annual Global investment Conference on Tuesday, September 10 at 3:30PM EST. The in-person venue for the event is the Lotte New York Palace Hotel in New York City.
 IEC will provide an update on its recently completed 3D seismic program and its anticipated continuous drilling program for its Kruh Block and also an update on planned development operations for its Citarum Block which has prospective oil-equivalent resources of over one billion barrels.

 H.C.
 Wainwright 26 th Annual Global Investment Conference